While the nation’s capital doesn’t have legalized gambling, there are two large, Vegas-style casinos within thirty miles of the District of Columbia.

 In fact, shortly after its opening in December 2016, the room became so popular, MGM added tables into a new and expanded renovated room on the second floor.

-Also on the second floor you’ll find the race book, with off-track betting and 24 screen showing races.
+The race book has off-track betting and 24 screen showing races.

 MGM National Harbor’s numerous dining options cover all cuisines, ranging from a Shake Shack franchise to the Voltaggio Brothers Steak House, (from TV’s “Top Chef” fame).